MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListSpoofItems.md

 Accept wildcard characters: False
 ```

-### -SpoofedUser
+### -Action
-The SpoofedUser parameter specifies the spoofed sender's email address or domain for the spoof entry.
-This is the email address that appears in the From field in email clients.
+The Action parameter specifies whether is is an allowed or blocked spoof entry.
+Valid values are:

+- Allow
+- Block

 ```yaml
 Type: String